 - Remove the tooth if you do not want to sit through a root canal procedure or in the event the root canal is unsuccessful in eliminating the infection.

-Abscessed tooth is a preventable problem, but still, most patients visit Spring Cypress Dental for this problem.
-We suggest to our patients to brush their teeth regularly, at least twice a day, don’t forget to floss after meals and before going to bed specially, and continue to visit us for regular dental check-ups.
+An abscessed tooth is a preventable problem, but still, most patients visit Spring Cypress Dental for this problem.
+We suggest to our patients to brush their teeth regularly, at least twice a day, don’t forget to floss after meals and before going to bed especially, and continue to visit us for regular dental check-ups.